invertedv/testGo/docs/gomFile.md

 If you not wish to segment the analysis on a field, specify the field as "noGroups" in assessTarget.
 <br><br>
 - assessAddl: \<field list\><br>
-is a comma-separated list of fields.
+is an optional, comma-separated list of fields.
 The assessment is always run on all features in the model.
 The assessment is also run on the fields in this list.

 ***Saving the assessment data***<br>
-  You may save the data used for the assessment along with model outputs back to ClickHouse.
+  You may, optionally, save the data used for the assessment along with model outputs back to ClickHouse.
   There are two keys required to do this.
     - saveTable: \<table name\><br>is the ClickHouse table to save the assess data to.
     - saveTableTargets: \<name1\>{target list 1}; \<name2\>{target list 2}<br>